Austrian walled towns: Function and construction

 Apart from those instances where town walls date from the Roman period, building walls in stone only started in Austria in the late 12th and the 13th centuries.
 The defence of towns was only a minor consideration, and it was castles which were highly defended and subject to sieges.
 The purpose of walls was to extract market and other tolls from people entering or leaving the town, to demarcate an area where craftsmen could work freely without being subject to feudal service and dues, and to provide basic security for the inhabitants.
 The gate-towers, which in Austria were often tall and impressive structures, were used for the collection of tolls.
-In many Austrian towns the gatehouses are positioned at either end of a long rectangular or spindle shaped market place.
-In the case of the rectangular market places, one or two houses will partly close off the area in front of the gatehouses, causing a constriction to funnel people through the gatehouse.
-The spindle shaped market-places also funnelled people through the gatehouses at either end.
+In many Austrian towns the gatehouses are positioned at either end of a long rectangular or spindle-shaped marketplace.
+In the case of the rectangular marketplaces, one or two houses will partly close off the area in front of the gatehouses, causing a constriction to funnel people through the gatehouse.
+The spindle-shaped marketplaces also funnelled people through the gatehouses at either end.

 Little detailed work has yet been undertaken on how walls were constructed.
 The exception to this are the studies on the walls at Drosendorf, Zwettl, Horn and Freistadt.
 At Zwettl walls have been built in short sections, corresponding to adjacent burgage holdings, suggesting that particular length of wall was the responsibility of the burgage holder.
 The walls at Drosendorf do not appear to have been built by professional masons and there is widespread of use of Opus spicatum, a herringbone arrangement of building stones, which also occurs in Romanesque church buildings.
 This contrasts with the walls at Grossenzersdorf, where masons from the Stephans Dom in Vienna built 2.2 kilometers of wall between 1396 and 1399, using reclaimed stone and tile from the Roman site at Carnuntum.